ThaddeusJiang/react-assignments/README.md

-# React Assignment - Medium
+# React Assignment - Hard

 > This assignment is aimed to help us assess your `React` and `JavaScript` skills.